Coral reef: Zones

 The reef drop-off is, for its first 50 m, habitat for reef fish who find shelter on the cliff face and plankton in the water nearby.
-The drop-off zone applies mainly to the reefs surrounding oceanic islands and atolls.
+The drop-off zone primarily occurs around oceanic islands and atolls.

-The reef face is the zone above the reef floor or the reef drop-off.
+The reef face or forereef is the zone above the reef floor or the reef drop-off.
 This zone is often the reef's most diverse area.
 Coral and calcareous algae provide complex habitats and areas that offer protection, such as cracks and crevices.
 Invertebrates and epiphytic algae provide much of the food for other organisms.
-A common feature on this forereef zone is spur and groove formations that serve to transport sediment downslope.
+A common feature of this forereef zone is spur and groove formations that serve to transport sediment downslope.

 The reef flat is the sandy-bottomed flat, which can be behind the main reef, containing chunks of coral.
-This zone may border a lagoon and serve as a protective area, or it may lie between the reef and the shore, and in this case is a flat, rocky area.
+This zone may border a lagoon and serve as a protective area, or it may lie between the reef and the shore, and in this case, it is a flat, rocky area.
 Fish tend to prefer it when it is present.

 The reef lagoon is an entirely enclosed region, which creates an area less affected by wave action and often contains small reef patches.

 However, the topography of coral reefs is constantly changing.
 Each reef is made up of irregular patches of algae, sessile invertebrates, and bare rock and sand.
-The size, shape and relative abundance of these patches change from year to year in response to the various factors that favor one type of patch over another.
+The size, shape, and relative abundance of these patches change from year to year in response to the various factors that favor one type of patch over another.
 Growing coral, for example, produces constant change in the fine structure of reefs.
-On a larger scale, tropical storms may knock out large sections of reef and cause boulders on sandy areas to move.
+On a larger scale, tropical storms may knock out large sections of reef and cause boulders in sandy areas to move.